In Los Angeles, price for admission at nation’s second-largest school district is a negative covid test — every single week

 To pull off the daunting task of administering some 500,000 coronavirus tests weekly across the sprawling district, L.A.
 Unified has contracted with two medical companies that provide around 1,000 licensed health-care practitioners.
 These health workers travel from school to school with mobile units conducting and overseeing nasal-swab tests — the PCR tests that produce the most accurate results.
 The tests are flown twice-daily to a lab in Northern California that aims to turn around the results in 24 to 36 hours.
 The price tag is hefty for the chronically underfunded district: around $350 million.
 L.A.
 County is paying for about $80 million of that sum, and the district is trying to get the federal government to cover the rest.

 School started Aug.
 16 for students in L.A.
-Unified, and as week two drew to a close the district had reported around 2,800 positive cases among students and others.
+Unified, and by the end of the second week the district was reporting nearly 3,000 active positive cases among students and others.
 The number was rising by the day, but only seven cases had been linked within a school setting, all at an elementary school in Hollywood that — like the rest of the district’s schools — remained open.
 Anyone testing positive was sent home to quarantine, and close contacts were identified and also required to quarantine unless they’re vaccinated and asymptomatic.
+Some students and parents reported long lines or other logistical problems that were preventing everyone from getting tested weekly as intended, which the district said individual schools should address.
 Experts say it will become clear within a few months whether the program is working as intended — and if it does, other districts should take note.

 “If you can do it with half-a-million kids, teachers and staff in the district once a week, it just takes away the excuse for others that ‘it’s too big, too complex, we can’t do it,’ ” said Andrew Sweet, managing director of the Rockefeller Foundation’s covid-19 response initiative.
 “It’s almost like an education Marshall Plan for a specific district.”

 L.A.
-Unified’s approach aligns with what a number of public health experts have been recommending for months, but goes significantly beyond what other major districts are planning.
+Unified’s approach largely aligns with what a number of public health experts have been recommending for months, but goes significantly beyond what other major districts are planning.
 New York City is requiring vaccinations for school staff, and both New York City and Chicago will be conducting screening tests for a portion of the student body, but not weekly for everyone.
 Baltimore has announced weekly tests for high school students, but vaccinated students are exempted and lower grades are being tested using a pooled model in which results are produced for a classroom or group of students, not individually.

 In the immediate D.C. region, some districts and charter schools plan to test students and staff weekly, including using the pooled testing model.